 The Council’s activities include providing the Secretary with advice on:

 The principal activity of the NCC is to prepare reports for the Secretary of Energy.
 The NCC’s members, Executive Committee, Chair’s Leadership Council and Coal Policy Committee develop prospective topics for the Secretary’s consideration as potential subjects for NCC reports.
-During its 35-year history, the NCC has prepared more than 35 studies for the Secretary, at no cost to the Department of Energy.
+During its 35-year history, the NCC has prepared nearly 40 reports for the Secretary, at no cost to the Department of Energy.
 All NCC studies are publicly available on the NCC website.